 Renting Real Estate in South Australia

 Renting is a popular option for many people, especially those that aren't ready for the permanence of buying South Australian real estate.
 But what exactly does the tenancy process entail in SA?
-From advertisements to contracts, we have all of the information you need.
+From advertisements to agreements, we have all of the information you need.

 Where to look for a rental property in South Australia

-Australian Property Monitors are also great resources when carrying out general market research on vacancy rates and rental costs in areas throughout South Australia.
+When researching the cost of renting in certain towns and suburbs in South Australia, websites such ljhooker.com.au, domain.com.au and realestate.com.au will help you along your way.
+CoreLogic RP Data and Australian Property Monitors are also great resources when carrying out general market research on vacancy rates and rental costs in areas throughout South Australia.

 You should decide what you need out of the rental property.
 Will it be just for you, or do you want to live with other people?
 What amenities do you need nearby?
 Will you pick an area close to the city, or a particular school / university?
 How much can you afford to spend on rent every week?